richard-austin/security-cam/README.md

 button at the top left of the page and changing the selection.
 > Each video on multi camera view will have the latency chasing setter below it.
 Any
 > cameras with two-way audio enabled will also have the <img src="README.images/microphone-off-svgrepo-com.svg" width="20"  style="position: relative; top: 5px"></img> button and device selector.
+>
+> Mouse wheel zoom and mouse down drag pan functions, and their mobile counterparts can be done on each of the videos.
 #### Select Recording
 This menu allows selection of recordings made on camera streams.
 The names